GCU-ICPC/ICPC_2024/Training/Problem sets/Set#7/the3n+1problem.md

 $22\mapsto 11\mapsto 34\mapsto 17\mapsto 52\mapsto 26\mapsto 13\mapsto 40\mapsto 20\mapsto 10\mapsto 5\mapsto 16\mapsto 8\mapsto 4\mapsto 2\mapsto 1$

-Unfortunately, it is not yet proven that but conjectured that this process will terminate at $n=1$ for every integer $n$.
-Still, the conjecture is valid for all integers $\leq 1,000,000$.
+Unfortunately, it is not yet proven, but is conjectured that this process will terminate at $n=1$ for every integer $n$.
+Fortunately, the conjecture is valid for all integers $\leq 1,000,000$.